kashi618/Atlas-of-Thoughts/2. University/TU856 Year 1/Modules/Semester 2/Operating Systems 1/Unsorted Notes/Boot Process.md

 		- A problem exists that will prevent the computer from booting (missing CPU, etc)
 	- These problems will then be reported by beeps, on-screen error messages, and a failure to boot
 5. **Operating System is Loaded**
-	- [[POST]] ends, determining that all components are functioning properly.
-If [[POST]] completes without error, the computer is functioning properly
+	- [[2.
+University/TU856 Year 1/Modules/Semester 2/Operating Systems 1/Unsorted Notes/POST]] ends, determining that all components are functioning properly.
+If [[2.
+University/TU856 Year 1/Modules/Semester 2/Operating Systems 1/Unsorted Notes/POST]] completes without error, the computer is functioning properly
 	- The BIOS looks for an operating system to load
 		- Usually on C:/
 		- Or other media such as USB, CD, DVD, Network
 6. **System Files Loaded into Main Memory, Kernel is Loaded**
 	- The kernel is loaded
 	- The kernel will always remain in memory whilst the computer is powered on
-	- In older DOS pcs, the [[BIOS]] is also copied into memory, however, modern operating systems no longer uses the [[BIOS]] for I/O access
+	- In older DOS pcs, the [[2.
+University/TU856 Year 1/Modules/Semester 2/Operating Systems 1/Unsorted Notes/BIOS]] is also copied into memory, however, modern operating systems no longer uses the [[2.
+University/TU856 Year 1/Modules/Semester 2/Operating Systems 1/Unsorted Notes/BIOS]] for I/O access
 7. **Operating System Configuration Information Loaded**
 	- On windows, this data is stored in the registry
 	- It consists of both computer settings an user settings